Ryuthns/MQTT-Project/Center Processing/Readme.md

 Once executed, the program will read and get data like server, topic, and path from config.txt file in the same directory.
 Then it will try to connect to MQTT broker with topic from your config file.
 If the connection is OK, "Connected" will be shown in the GUI.

 ![image](https://user-images.githubusercontent.com/87508144/142207803-e6462cbe-e629-4db3-bf64-267c44945e14.png) <br/>
 Camera ID is required in the entry box.
 The camaera ID must be between 1-9, others will be rejected and an error message will pop up.
-Clicking start button will move to another page unless the entry box is blank. <br/>
+Clicking start button will move to another page unless the entry box is blank.
+OpenCV library is required to capture video from recording device. <br/>
 ![image](https://user-images.githubusercontent.com/87508144/142209374-f6175fa2-c441-4583-b448-fd952e76c8c2.png) <br/>
 As you can see from the image above, "Connected" is shown in the GUI to let us know that the connection to our MQTT broker server has no problem.
 Camera ID and timestamp are also there.
 In this page, your recording device is displayed in the GUI and you're ready to detect.
 We used 2 XML files to help detect.
 One is for face detection and another is for cigarette detection. <br/>
 ![image](https://user-images.githubusercontent.com/87508144/142212056-447d1c52-8dd5-4a12-b3ec-4b77c9525d33.png)